Provincial Violence Prevention eLearning Curriculum Refresh – Now Complete!

 We heard from nearly 1,300 people who work in healthcare in B.C. about violence prevention training and how to strengthen the program.

-We are updating the Provincial Violence Prevention Curriculum (PVPC).
-The last update to the PVPC took place in 2016 and there have been many changes in healthcare and in our province since then.
-To ensure we are making updates that support health workers in their real-world environments, we’ve been asking for their opinions through in-person and virtual meetings and surveys.
-Here’s a quick look at engagement for the updated PVPC.
+To help ensure we made updates that support health workers in their real-world environments, we asked for their opinions through in-person and virtual meetings and surveys.
+Here’s a quick look at engagement that informed the updated PVPC.

 Hexyellow@2x.png